Heather McHugh

-Biography

 McHugh has published eight books of poetry, one collection of critical essays, and four books of translation.
 She has received numerous awards and critical recognition in all of these areas, including several Pushcart Prizes, the Griffin Prize in poetry, and many others.
 Her poems resist contemporary identity politics.
 She also rejects categorization as a confessional poet, although she studied with Robert Lowell during the time when that described his work.

 Her primary education included parochial school, where she credits a nun's emphasis on grammar as an early influence.
 When McHugh was a student at Yorktown High School in Arlington, Virginia, a teacher advised McHugh against applying to Radcliffe, making her determined to get in.
 She arrived in Cambridge at age 17 and graduated with honors, receiving her B.A. from Harvard in 1970.
 She was a Fellow at Cummington Community for the Arts in 1970, and entered graduate school at the University of Denver in 1971, having already published a poem in The New Yorker.
 She began teaching there, and received an Academy of American Poets prize in 1972.
 After earning her M.A. in 1972, McHugh received MacDowell Colony fellowships in 1973, 1974, and 1976.
 In 1974, she also received her first of three National Endowment for the Arts grants in poetry.
 McHugh was the poet-in-residence at Stephens College in Missouri between 1974 and 1976; she worked as an associate professor of English at the State University of New York at Binghamton between 1976 and 1982.

 At 29, she completed a manuscript of poems titled Dangers (1976), that was a winner of Houghton Mifflin Co.'s New Poetry Series Competition, and was published by Houghton Mifflin in 1977.
 After a Yaddo Colony fellowship in 1980, her second book, titled A World of Difference: Poems (1981), was published by Houghton Mifflin.
 McHugh was 33.
 During this time, she was a visiting professor at Warren Wilson College in the M.F.A.
 Program for Writers in North Carolina; at Columbia University in New York between 1980 and 1981; and at the University of California, Irvine in 1982.
 During 1987, she was the Holloway Lecturer at the University of California in Berkeley.
 While the top journals published her poetry, some poems were also anthologized in prestigious collections, and top critics called her observations astute and noteworthy as well as courageous.